christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     and the same person.
 Genghis Khan and Attila The Hun were the same person.
     The Black Plague / Great Plague / Black Death / Bubonic Plague (it's a copy to fill in the phantom 1000 years of supposed "Dark Ages") is exactly the same event as the Justinian Plague.
 The Trojan War and the Crusades were the same conflict.
-Also, that there were multiple 'Romes' and the major one was based out of Anatolia, in an area that is modern Istanbul.
+Also, that there were multiple "Romes" and the major one was based out of Anatolia, in an area that is modern Istanbul.
 The last point I independently confirmed.
 Julius Caesar = Asander of Bosphorus, and all early Christianity traces back to to the Bosphorus.

 [^2]: Julius Caesar was his title (Caesar is etymologically similar to
-    the Indo-Aryan word for 'king' and Julius (Iulius) is similar to both (I)Jupiter and to the Indo-Aryan word for 'sun').
+    the Indo-Aryan word for "king" and Julius (Iulius) is similar to both (I)Jupiter and to the Indo-Aryan word for "sun").
 Julius Caesar was deified in two religions: in the Flamen Dialis cult (Dialis is related to Diespiter, an Old Latin form of the name Jupiter) which made him the claimed son of (I)Jupiter (There was no letter J in Latin and (I)Jupiter is the Roman equivalent of Zeus and they both derive from the Aryan allfather Dyeus Pter which translates to Sky Father.
-The name Zeus comes from the pronunciation of 'Dyeus', and (I)Jupiter comes from the pronunciation of 'Dyeus Pter' -> Diespiter -> Iupiter), and he was deified posthumously in the Divus Iulius cult (Divus is synonymous to Dyeus, and as aforemented, Iulius derives from (I)Jupiter).
+The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" -> Diespiter -> Iupiter), and he was deified posthumously in the Divus Iulius cult (Divus is synonymous to Dyeus, and as aforemented, Iulius derives from (I)Jupiter).
 He had a claimed divine birth, was